Are your pork chops on ice? On average, an American eats about 1.5 pounds of pork each week.

 If you’re planning to thaw frozen pork chops in your microwave, here are the steps to follow:

 - Unwrap your frozen chops to get rid of Styrofoam and plastic packaging.
 Next, place them on the microwavable plate.
-Then, cover with a lid to prevent any splatters (drippings) that would otherwise spray around your microwave oven.
+Then, cover with a lid to prevent splatters (drippings) that would otherwise spray around your microwave oven.

-- Defrost at 50% power settings for 2 minutes, flip the meat and cook for additional 2 minutes.
+- Defrost at 50% power settings for 2 minutes, flip the meat and cook for 2 minutes.

 If your microwave cooks one section of meat, leaving others frozen, trigger the defrost cycle by letting the chops sit for more than 2 minutes.